-(b) Policy, program, and practices recommendations.
+(b) Policy, Program and Practices Recommendations.

 If the Chief Administrator issues a recommendation or report to the Superintendent concerning a policy, program, or practice of the Police Department, the Superintendent shall respond to such recommendation or report within 60 days of receipt.
 Such response shall include a description of the actions the Superintendent has taken or is planning to take, if any, with respect to the issues raised in the report or recommendation.
 If the Superintendent declines to implement one or more of the Chief Administrator's recommendations, such response shall explain the reasons for doing so.
-In addition, at the request of at least three aldermen, the Chair of the City Council Committee on Police and Fire, or its successor committee, shall request that the Superintendent or their designee appear at a hearing of the Committee on Police and Fire, or its successor committee, to explain and respond to questions concerning such response.
+In addition, at the request of at least three aldermen, the Chairman of the City Council Committee on Public Safety shall request that the Superintendent or his designee appear at a hearing of the Committee on Public Safety to explain and respond to questions concerning such response.